AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module2/ex2.md

 ![Data Ingestion](./images/lb_register_dtl.png)

 From a Schema perspective, we look at this as a **Class**.
-The question: **Who is this customer?** is something that we define in the Class **XDM Individual Profile**.
+The question: **Who is this customer?** is something that we define in the Class **[!DNL XDM Individual Profile]**.

-So when you create an XDM Schema to capture the answer to **Who is this customer?**, first of all, you'll need to create and define 1 schema that references the class **XDM Individual Profile**.
+So when you create an XDM Schema to capture the answer to **Who is this customer?**, first of all, you'll need to create and define 1 schema that references the class **[!DNL XDM Individual Profile]**.

-To specify what kind of answers can be given to that question, you'll need to define Mixins.
-Mixins are extensions of the Profile-class, and have very specific configurations.
-For instance, demographic information like First Name, Last Name, Gender and Birthday are part of the Mixin: **Profile Person Details**.
+To specify what kind of answers can be given to that question, you'll need to define [!DNL Mixins]. [!DNL Mixins] are extensions of the Profile-class, and have very specific configurations.
+For instance, demographic information like First Name, Last Name, Gender and Birthday are part of the [!DNL Mixin]: **[!DNL Demographic Details]**.

 Secondly, your company needs to decide how to identify this customer.
 In the case of your company, the main identifier for a known customer might be a specific customer ID, like for instance an email address.
 But technically, there are other ways of identifying a customer at your company, like using a mobile phone number.
 In this lab, we'll define the email address as the primary identifier and the phone number as a secondary identifier.